shpokas-io/Color-scheme-picker/README.md

 ### About

 Color Scheme Picker: Dive into this fun app where you can pick a base color <br>and generate cool color schemes!
 Just choose your color and style, and watch as vibrant color divs pop up.<br> Click on any color to copy its hex code—easy peasy!
 Perfect for designers or anyone looking to spice up their projects.

+### How to use

+Simply choose seed color, choose scheme you want to be generated,<br>
+click the magic button !

 ### Screenshot